ShadeWilson/bashrc_setup/README.md

 ## Functions built for the cluster

 A lot of work at IHME revolves aroud launching, monitoring, and relaunching jobs on the cluster.
 Building in custom functions into your `.bashrc` to make what you do on a daily basis easier.
 Here are some examples.
+Fell free to copy and paste them into your `.bashrc` if they seem useful to you!

 Toggle on/off full job names.
 SGE defaults to truncating job names after a certain number of characters.
 Command: `toggle`